Skip to main content

 Example: Argument Validation

-To add argument validation to your functions, pass an object with args and handler properties to the query, mutation or action constructor:
+To add argument validation to your functions, pass an object with args and handler properties to the query, mutation or action constructor.
+To add return value validation, use the returns property in this object:

 import { v } from "convex/values";